 We are legally bound to keep clients' affairs confidential.
 However, sometimes we have to give certain information to the authorities.
 This includes where sanctions may apply If this happens, we may not be allowed to tell you and we may have to stop acting for you.
 This may mean we can not comply with instructions relating to money we hold.
-We are not liable for any losses arising from meeting these duties.
+We are not liable for any losses arising to you or others, from meeting these duties.